Healthy Homes Assessment Ascot Park

 What are unreasonable gaps or holes?

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap that is, it’s probably a gap or hole which needs sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit into the house require sealing.
-In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked off.
-Landlords and property managers are responsible for ensuring that these draughts are stopped as far as imaginable.
+If you can feel external air entering or an unobstructed draught coming out of a hole or gap and you can feel it, it is probably a gap or hole which needs sealing in somehow.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that allow air in or out of your house need seals.
+For example, if the open fireplace isn’t used it can cause draughts and should be sealed from.
+Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent possible.

-There is no require to cover up holes or gaps which are part of the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the building when the house heats and cools, to allow them to be closed and opened rather than sticking.
-We will test all doors and windows during an Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure as the household gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
+We will test all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections